cjp0421/solar-system-dashboard/docs/moonTestingPlan.md

    - Sideral Orbit: `27.32 days`
    - Sideral Rotation: `655.72 hours`
    - Escape Velocity: `2380 m/s`
-6. Assert that no Skeleton components remain visible.
+6. Assert that no Skeleton components are visible.
 7. Assert that no error message is visible.

 **Expected Result**
-Moon data displays clearly with labels and correct formatting, and only the final content (no Skeletons or errors) is visible.
+The final success state shows all Moon data correctly labeled and formatted, with only the “real” content on screen (no loaders, no errors).

 ---